We are a small team led by evaluation expert, Patrick Regan.

 I provide administrative, research and evaluation support across RES projects and also work as an embedded evaluation associate to help maintain and develop one of our partner’s evaluation systems.

 After working on campaigns and projects within the charity and humanitarian sector, I joined RES as a freelance researcher in October 2020 and became a more permanent member of the team in 2021; during this time I have been developing my knowledge and expertise of different tools, frameworks, and approaches to impactful and sustainable human rights programmes.
 I have since worked on numerous projects with RES covering a diverse range of themes including digital rights, legal advocacy, judicial discrimination, freedom of expression, and minority rights.

 My research interests, which include migration, minority and indigenous rights, and decolonization, align well with the values and approaches at RES, in particular the emphasis on participatory frameworks and principles of inclusion when collecting evaluation data.

-I have a BA in History from the University of Bristol, and I am in the process of completing an MA in International Relations at King’s College London.
+I have a BA in History from the University of Bristol, and an MA in International Relations at King’s College London.